mcuadros/php-cayley/README.md

 ```

-This examples are based on the data contained in the example database `30kmoviedata.nq.gz`
+These examples are based on the data contained in the example database `30kmoviedata.nq.gz`

 For more information please read [Gremlin Javascript API](https://github.com/google/cayley/blob/master/docs/GremlinAPI.md) documentation.